surniaulula/wpsso-um/readme.txt

 = 4.8.0 =

-(2021/10/19) Added a new WPSSO Add Five Stars add-on to the SSO &gt; Complimentary Add-ons settings page.
+(2021/10/19) Added a new WPSSO Add Five Stars add-on to the SSO &gt; Plugin Add-ons settings page.

 = 4.7.0 =